-Arlo calls itself the "ONLY 100% wire-free, HD, Indoor/Outdoor video camera for home monitoring".
-There are other 100% wire-free home monitoring cameras, but Arlo is able to make this claim because it is an indoor/outdoor hybrid, meaning that it can work inside or outside.
-The claim is a technicality, but it is technically true and utterly awesome.
+When it was originally launched a couple of years ago, Arlo called itself the "ONLY 100% wire-free, HD, Indoor/Outdoor video camera for home monitoring."
+There were other 100% wire-free home monitoring cameras at that time, but Arlo was able to make this claim as it is an indoor/outdoor hybrid, meaning that it can work inside or outside.
+The claim was a technicality, but it was technically true and utterly awesome.
+However, as time passed, other camera brands followed suit, such as Ring with their Stick Up Cam and Canary with Canary Flex.
+That said, is Arlo Wire-Free still as awesome as it was two years ago?

 - Indoor/Outdoor Cameras